Pranjal-Soni/fake_jobs_description_prediction/README.md

 #### Applying Different Machine Learning Models:
 * Naive Bayes Classifier : Frist we train our model for Naive Baye's classifier.
 It is a good machine learning model with a probilistic approch.
 This good for sparse data and handling too many feature.
 Intinally we are getting auc_roc score, after hyperparameter tuning we are able to get 70% auc_roc score for our model.

-* SVM Classifier : Support vector machine classifer is used to draw the decision boundry between fraudulnt and non-fraudulent job discriptions.
-Initially we are getting 74% roc_auc score for test data after hyperparameter tuning we are able to get 85% roc_auc for the test data.
+* SVM Classifier : Support vector machine classifer is used to draw the decision boundry between fraudulent and non-fraudulent job discriptions.
+Initially we are getting 74% roc_auc score for test data after hyperparameter tuning we are able to get 85% roc_auc score for the test data.